MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/3-broken-access-control.md

 <!-- ## A01: Broken Access Control -->

-Occurs when confidential information is viewed by a user who shouldn't have permission to access that data
+We'll start with the top of the list with #1 - broken access control.
+This category referrs to incidents when confidential information is viewed by a user who shouldn't have permission to access that data.

-Good practices would include
+To protect yourself from related vulnerabilities please consider following best practices:

 - Authorize users on all externally facing endpoints.
-The .NET framework has many ways to authorize a user​
+The .NET framework has many ways to authorize a user​ based on their role or claims
 - Set a cookie policy​
 - Set secure password policy​
-- Understand system’s trust boundaries​

-> [!TIP]
-> .NET has build in authentication and session management so there is no need to implement your own.
+.NET has build in authentication and session management so there is no need to implement your own.

-Let's consider a ASP.NET Core controller
+Let's consider a ASP.NET Core controller (example below).
+Controller without any authorization attributes treat each requests the same way without applying any security checks.
+By adding `Authorize` and `AllowAnonymous` attributes you can control which actions (or controllers) should inspect for authorization to be in place.

 :::row:::
     :::column:::